grapa-dev/grapa/docs-src/docs/obj/transform.md

 ## String Distance Functions

-Grapa provides three string distance algorithms for fuzzy matching, spell checking, and similarity analysis.
+Grapa provides five string distance and similarity algorithms for fuzzy matching, spell checking, and similarity analysis.
 Each algorithm is optimized for different use cases:

 > **📋 Current Implementation Status**:
-> - **Levenshtein**: ✅ **Fully working** - Correctly calculates edit distance for all string comparisons
+> - **Levenshtein Distance**: ✅ **Fully working** - Correctly calculates edit distance for all string comparisons
+> - **Damerau-Levenshtein Distance**: ✅ **Fully working** - Edit distance with transposition support
-> - **Jaro-Winkler**: ✅ **Fully working** - Correctly calculates similarity scores for all string comparisons
+> - **Jaro-Winkler Similarity**: ✅ **Fully working** - Correctly calculates similarity scores for all string comparisons
 > - **Cosine Similarity**: ✅ **Fully working** - Uses word-based frequency analysis for document similarity
+> - **Jaccard Similarity**: ✅ **Fully working** - Set-based similarity with n-gram support
 >
-> All three algorithms are now functional and provide accurate results for their respective use cases.
+> All five algorithms are now functional and provide accurate results for their respective use cases.

-### levenshtein(other, options)
+### levenshtein_distance(other, options)
 Calculates the **edit distance** between two strings - the minimum number of single-character edits (insertions, deletions, substitutions) needed to transform one string into another.

 **Returns**: `$INT` - Distance value (0 = identical, higher = more different)